apache/apisix/docs/en/latest/plugins/aws-lambda.md

 ## How To Enable

 The following is an example of how to enable the aws-lambda faas plugin for a specific route URI.
-Calling the apisix route uri will make an invocation to the lambda function uri (the new upstream).
+Calling the APISIX route uri will make an invocation to the lambda function uri (the new upstream).
 We are assuming your cloud function is already up and running.

 ```shell
 # enable aws lambda for a route via api key authorization